 An extended reporting period does not apply for occurrence-based policies because coverage is available as long as the incident occurred during the policy period.

-If someone attempts to sue you for an insurable event that happened while your claims-made insurance policy was active, an extended reporting period will provide coverage even when the policy is canceled.
+If someone attempts to sue you for an insurable event that happened while your claims-made insurance policy was active, an extended reporting period will provide coverage even after the policy is canceled.
 Examples of how an extended reporting period can benefit your business:

 Extended reporting periods protect your business in times of transition.
 They enhance both your financial security and peace of mind, allowing you to focus more on running your business.